FAQS About Our Admissions Process

 I don’t have insurance.
 How do I pay for treatment?

-Valley Hope’s Patient Access Team can work with you on a payment strategy appropriate to your financial situation or, if necessary, make an informed referral to one of our trusted treatment partners that better fit with your financial situation.
+Valley Hope’s Admissions Team can work with you on a payment strategy appropriate to your financial situation or, if necessary, make an informed referral to one of our trusted treatment partners that better fit with your financial situation.
 The goal is to ensure your treatment does not cause added financial stress.

 What can I bring, and not bring, to treatment?